 We know that essential oils can affect different people in different ways.
 Well, the same is true for our animal children.
 Actually, our pets are a lot more sensitive to essential oils than we are.
 Dogs and cats have an increased sense of smell.
 According to Researchgate.net, a dog has more than 220 million olfactory receptors in it’s nose, but humans have only 5 million.
 That is 1000 times more sensitive than humans.
 Cats have twice as many receptors as humans do, according to Wikipedia.
 They also have a scent organ in the roof of their mouths.

 Because pets have a greater sense of smell than humans, and their body systems are so different, it is important to be aware of how some essential oils can affect animals.
 Depending on the oils, they can cause skin irritations, allergies, organ damage, and others.
-Some essential oils are toxic to animals, so it’s important to know what they are.
+Some essential oils are toxic to animals even at low dosages, so it’s important to know what they are.
 Before using essential oils on or around pets, it is very important to talk to your veterinarian about using them on/around your pets.
 You would not want to have anything happen to that “child” of yours.
 Always be on the safe side.

 What Oils To Use For Pets

 What about essential oils for pets?
 First of all, remember, because each animal and animal species is different, the reaction to oils are going to be different.
 Take for example, cats are missing an enzyme in their liver that keeps them from metabolizing certain oils, which are very toxic for them.
 Cats are very sensitive to oils that are high in phenols or ketones and also oils that contain d-limonene.